 September should have been a huge month for revenues at the Schenectady Rivers Casino, due to all the developments, hoopla and free press all summer, and a big push from extra-huge car salesman Billy Fuccillo since late August.
 The revenue stream should have been surging all September, given:

-- the mid-July opening of the Casino’s Landing Hotel, with lots of publicity for the Grand Opening, including the Vegas-style magical illusions of Steve Wyrick
+- the mid-July opening of the Casino’s Landing Hotel (first guests arrived July 19), with lots of publicity for the Grand Opening, including the Vegas-style magical illusions of Steve Wyrick

 - arrival of the first “live-and-play here” tenants at River House